xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 The  right  way  to  deal  with  that  is  to simply separate the functions  of  fetching  tokens and looking for  keywords.
-The version of `Scan` shown below  does NOTHING but check for keywords.
+The version of `Scan` shown below  does _nothing_ but check for keywords.
-Notice that it operates on the current token and does NOT advance the input stream.
+Notice that it operates on the current token and does _not_ advance the input stream.

 ```delphi